Role of EDI in the U.S. Pharmaceutical Industry

 The need for Electronic Data Interchange (EDI) in the pharmaceutical industry is driven by the industry’s complexity, regulatory requirements, and the need for efficiency and accuracy.

 EDI plays a transformative role by automating the exchange of vital information, such as purchase orders, invoices, shipment notices, and inventory updates, between manufacturers, distributors, and retailers.
-Here’s why EDI is essential in this sector:

 1. Enhanced Supply Chain Efficiency: